You’re Gonna Need a Bigger Boat!

 - Appreciate your new capacity.
 Recognize how meeting your challenge helped you grow.

 - Build on little victories.
 Identify new challenges that will push you to grow and build more capacity so that you will eventually realize your goals.

 If Quint's boat had the proper capacity to deal with his nemesis, Jaws could have ended much differently.
 No one wants to find themselves sitting in a boat too small to handle the shark encircling it!

 So how about you?
 How do you want your story to end?
 Now is the time—today is the day—to start purposefully developing your personal capacity.

 Walter McKenzie is a lifelong learner, teacher, leader, and connector.
 A director of Constituent Services for ASCD, he served 25 years in public education as a classroom teacher, instructional technology coordinator, director of technology, and assistant superintendent for information services.
 He is internationally known for his work on multiple intelligences and technology and has published various books and articles on the subject.
-Connect with McKenzie on the ASCD EDge® social network or by e-mail at email@example.com.
+Connect with McKenzie on the ASCD EDge® social network, on his Actualization blog, or by e-mail at email@example.com.